programizta/GymDomainApp/DomeGym.Domain/Invariants.md

 ## Room invariants

-- A room cannot more sessions than the subscription allows
+- A room cannot have more sessions than the subscription allows
 - A room cannot have two or more overlapping sessions

 ## Subscription invariants